mezzio/mezzio-authentication-session/docs/book/v1/config.md

 ## Handling the login

-Once you have configured the adapter, you will also need to write a handler that will handle login attempts; [see the next section for details on how to accomplish that](login-handler.md).
+Once you have configured the adapter, [you will also need to write a handler that will handle login attempts](login-handler.md).